 - People who consistently volunteer for charities and community groups are by definition conscientious, good people.
 This means they are particularly suited to being property guardians, as they will look out for the building and their neighbours.

 - Volunteering is not just for saints.
 It has a significant positive difference on the lives of people who undertake it – learning new skills, building new connections and finding a new focus.
 With time and money freed up by the reduced living costs involved in being a Dot Dot Dot guardian, you are able to give time to causes you care about.

 No, not all of our guardians come to us with a volunteering experience or a set idea of what they want to be involved in.
 All we ask is that you are committed to starting, and we will give you help and support to find an opportunity.

 If you do already volunteer, that’s great.
-We don’t ask you to start any new roles, and we love to hear from people who are already making a social impact and would like cheaper housing.
+We don’t ask you to start any new roles, and we love to hear from people who are already making a positive social impact and would like more affordable housing.

 Who can be a property guardian with Dot Dot Dot?

 We have housed over 1000 property guardians including designers, students, teachers, cleaners, magazine editors, librarians, support workers, engineers, zookeepers, midwives, DJ’s and dancers: all sorts of people become property guardians with us.

 People enjoy the experience for different reasons too, whether that’s because it opens up a new way of living for them, or it makes their existing lifestyle easier and more affordable.